Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Results and discussions

 where the term $\alpha_2 r_{t-1}^2$ is operated only when the market goes downwards.
 For convenience, both models are with one lag of the innovation $(p=1)$ and one lag of volatility $(q=1)$, since the selection of optimized lags often produces similar estimation results.
 The GARCH models above are represented by the parameters $\omega$, $\alpha_1$, $\alpha_2$, and $\beta$.
 Among these parameters, $\alpha_2$ is the responsible one that determines the asymmetric responses of volatility to market shocks.
 Significantly positive values of $\alpha_2$ for the EGARCH model imply that positive shocks increase volatility more than negative shocks.
 Note that the positive/negative direction is reversed for the GJR-GARCH model, where negative shocks increase the volatility more when $\alpha_2$ is positive.
 As shown in Table~\ref{tab:garch}, the values of $\alpha_2$ are negative in EGARCH and positive in GJR-GARCH for BTC and ETH, and hence the volatility is increased more by negative shocks.
 We find opposite results for the XRP and ETH because $\alpha_2$ are positive in EGARCH and negative in GJR-GARCH.
 In such cases, volatility is increased more by positive shocks.
 Note that for the ETH, the asymmetric parameter is insignificant and thus the asymmetric effect cannot be statistically confirmed by the implemented GARCH models.

 The results of GARCH models appear to highlight that our empirical findings of the DCCA coefficient analysis on asymmetric cross-correlations are relevant to the asymmetric volatility dynamics.
 Both asymmetric-GARCH models and detrended cross-correlation analysis reveal consistent results of the underlying asymmetric/inverse-asymmetric volatility in cryptocurrency markets.
 Past studies have shown inverse-asymmetric volatility dynamics of cryptocurrency markets~\cite{baur2018asymmetric, cheikh2020asymmetric}.
 Our findings conclude that unlike in the earlier periods, the volatility for the two major coins of BTC and ETH, are no longer inverse-asymmetric.
 One possible reason may be the less presence of uninformed noise traders and increasing participants of informed traders in the market, and the major coins head to maturity in recent years.
 Minor coins are immature with inverse-asymmetric volatility where speculated noise traders still dominate the market and play a significant role in raising the volatility especially during the uptrend periods.
 The appearance of stronger negative cross-correlation of price-volatility at shorter scales for LTC could be a key clue to explain the process that minor coins are expected to head for mature markets.
+As asymmetric cross-correlations are available at different scales, our findings can be applied to form models for optimal portfolio diversification under different investment horizons, which helps address the nonlinear interactions and asymmetric responses prevalent in the cryptocurrency market.
+In particular, investors can introduce a correlation matrix based on the asymmetric DCCA coefficient as an alternative to the conventional one, allowing investment allocations to depend on time scales.
+The performance of such portfolios and whether the diversification strategy is effective for making profit are left for future works.